-Pickups that transformed both my playing and tone
+Pickups that transformed both my playing and my tone

 In all seriousness, I have spent the last 30 years in search of the holy grail.
 Granted, different pickups are often suited to specific styles of music; you would not use a vintage strat single coil for heavy metal, but with that in mind, quite often within that style, there are usually many different pickups that can improve your tone.

-Why do I say that some pickups “Transformed my playing:?
-I say so because in some cases, the sheer physics of a particular pickup inspired me so much that my playing really improved.
+Why do I say that some pickups “transformed my playing?”
+I say this because in some cases, the sheer physics of a particular pickup inspired me so much that my playing really improved.
 Because I was able to elicit certain kinds of sounds from my guitar that I had previously not been able to create, my playing would drift into new territories.

 This is highly subjective stuff.
-But, in many cases I only discovered a pickup because of an article I read or when I saw another guitarist live.
+But, in many cases I only discovered a pickup because of an article I’d read or a live performance that I’d seen.
 So, sometimes, you discover new and exciting things based on the previous adventures of another guitarist.
-I hope that some or even a little of this lens inspires you in the sane way.
+I hope that these views inspire you in the same way.
 Enjoy!

 Fralin Steele Pole Strat Pickups

 What would happen if a single coil and a P-90 had a baby?